Is a phonon excitation of a superfluid Bose gas a Goldstone boson?: Origin of the degeneracy of the ground state of an infinite Bose gas, the method of quasi-averages, and the -theorem

 Thus, for an infinite system with $N=\infty$, the phase degeneracy can be obtained, because adding particles to such a system does not change the total number of particles: $\infty+j=\infty$ for all $j=1,2,\ldots,\infty $.
 In this case, the ground state is infinitely degenerate, since $E_{0}(N+j)=E_{0}(N)$.
-On the other hand, infinite systems with different $N$ but the same number density $n$ are indistinguishable (in particular, all functions (\ref{4-7}) are nodeless, whereas in the case of ordinary quantum-mechanical degeneracy the WFs have diverse nodal structures and are, in principle, experimentally distinguishable).
+On the other hand, infinite systems with different $N$ but the same particle number density $n$ are indistinguishable (in particular, all functions (\ref{4-7}) are nodeless; however, in the case of ordinary quantum-mechanical degeneracy, the WFs have various nodal structures and, in principle, they are experimentally distinguishable).
 Therefore, we can treat such systems as the same system.
 Then the ground state is non-degenerate.
 Hence, the ground state of such an infinite system can be regarded as both non-degenerate and infinitely degenerate.
-This property can be added to many paradoxes \cite{kline} associated with infinity.
+This property can be added to the numerous paradoxes \cite{kline} that arise from infinity.

-For an infinite system of \textit{interacting} bosons, the phase degeneracy of the WF (\ref{13}) and of the condensate \cite{bogquasi1,bogquasi2} is also related to the uncertainty in the number of particles, $N$.
+For an infinite system of \textit{interacting} bosons, the phase degeneracy of the WF (\ref{13}) and of the condensate \cite{bogquasi1,bogquasi2} is also related to the indeterminacy of the number of particles, $N$.
 This is evident from the following.
 In sections 2.2 and 2.3, we found that the ground-state WF of a finite system of $N$ interacting bosons transforms according to the one-dimensional representation $e^{iN\varphi}$ of the $U(1)$ group, so that such a state is non-degenerate with respect to this group.
-However, the ground state of an infinite system is infinitely degenerate with respect to this group.
-Since all irreducible representations of the $U(1)$ group are one-dimensional, this means that an infinite number of different representations $e^{iN\varphi }$ are equivalent.
+However, the ground state of an infinite system is infinitely degenerate with respect to this group (according to formulae (\ref{13}) and (\ref{13-2})).
+Since all irreducible representations of the $U(1)$ group are one-dimensional, we have an accidental degeneracy: an infinite number of different representations $e^{i N\varphi}$ correspond to the same energy.
 This is really the case because for $N=\infty$ we have $N\pm j=N$, so that $e^{i(N\pm1)\varphi}=e^{i(N\pm2)\varphi}=\ldots=e^{iN\varphi}$ and $E_{0}(N\pm1)=E_{0}(N\pm2)=\ldots=E_{0}(N)$.
-This shows that the ground state degeneracy for an infinite system of interacting bosons occurs precisely owing to the uncertainty of $N$ at $N=\infty$.
+This shows that the ground-state degeneracy of an infinite system of interacting bosons occurs precisely because $N$ is indefinite at $N=\infty$.
 Similarly to an ideal gas, the ground state can be considered simultaneously as both non-degenerate and infinitely degenerate.